Rai stones: Origin legends

 The story of the origin of the rai stones survives only in Yapese oral legends.

 According to one version, about 500–600 years ago Anagumang, a Yapese from Tomil island, was instructed by the divinity Le-gerem to travel by boat with seven companions to the mythical island of Magaragar south of Palau, where they found a sparkling stone.
 According to some variants, the stones were first cut in various shapes, such as fish, lizard, turtle, or crescent moon.
 But eventually, they settled for the shape of a full moon, with a hole at the center for transport.
 In another version, the discovery expedition was headed by Anagumang and a Fatha'an from Yap's Rull island.

 A different legend attributes the discovery to chance by a group of fishermen driven to Palau by a storm.
-According to one variant, they fashioned a fish from the local sparking stone and took it to the king of Rull as a substitute for the fish they failed to catch.
+According to one variant, they fashioned a fish from the local sparkling stone and took it to the king of Rull as a substitute for the fish they failed to catch.

 A separate legend tells that before the Palau quarries were discovered, the inhabitants of the village of Talangeth on Map island attempted to make rai stones from the local quartzite rock, but the attempts were abandoned due to clan wars.